 Jules has completed The Radiant Child and Mini Yogi's Teacher Trainings and now teaches her own UPDOGdowndogYOGA Teacher Training to aspiring kids yoga instructors.

 Yoga has helped Vikki through some of the most challenging times in her life bringing calm, clarity and inner peace.
-She began practicing when GODA first opened and it has been her yoga home ever since.
+She began practicing when GODA (now SoulPlay) first opened and it has been her yoga home ever since.
 Jumping at the chance to take GODA's first ever teacher training and receiving her 200-hour RYT certification under the guidance of Claudia Fucigna, Kate Duyn Cariati and Cheryl Moss, Vikki has continued her yoga education with a 50-hour sequencing training with Laughing Lotus NYC in April 2014.

 Vikki loves the rich history of yoga and tries to weave into her classes the lessons of the ancient scriptures, bringing both physical and spiritual benefit to her students.
 She is so honored to be able to share these gifts now as a teacher at the studio where her journey began.
 Vikki's eternal gratitude and love goes to Cheryl as her teacher and mentor.